Back to School Health Tips

 Make it Easy to Eat Healthy

-Teach your child how to keep a dorm room stocked with healthy options like nuts, seeds, nut butters, dried fruits, and easy to prepare foods like soups, canned tuna, chicken and veggies, whole wheat pasta, tomato sauce, tortilla wraps, etc.
+Teach your child how to keep a dorm room stocked with healthy options like nuts and seeds, nut butters, dried fruits and easy to prepare foods like soups, canned tuna, chicken and veggies, whole wheat or brown rice pasta, tomato sauce, tortilla wraps, etc.

 Students will be less likely to reach for unhealthy vending machine snacks or order pizza as often with quick options readily available.